Latteralus/MCPHR/plan.md

 Phase 2: Backend (NestJS) Development
 Initialize the NestJS Project:

-Create the project with nest new mountain-care-backend.
+Create the project with nest new 'backend'.

 Set up environment variables for database connection, JWT secrets, etc.